serverless/blog/posts/2018-11-26-no-server-november-reinvent-hackathon.md

 With a Serverless app, of course.
 Or a [new component](https://serverless.com/blog/what-are-serverless-components-how-use/), [plugin](https://github.com/serverless/plugins), or [example](https://serverless.com/examples/) to help get the non-profit up and running.

-**Important note:** This is all in good fun, and Amazon Feline is not an actual AWS-sponsored hackathon or non-profit initiative.
+**Important note:** This scenario is all in good fun, and Amazon Feline is not an actual AWS-sponsored hackathon or non-profit initiative.
 However!
 We do plan to take your projects and create replicable applications and repos that non-profits around the world can use to help promote their own missions.

 Some ideas include: